NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsL.clean.rst

 This function expects you to pass a string parameter which contains a name used by the SuperBASIC interpreter.
-This name can be a machine code Procedure or Functiom (such as are described here in this manual), or a SuperBASIC variable, PROCedure or FuNction.
+This name can be a machine code Procedure or Function (such as are described here in this manual), or a SuperBASIC variable, PROCedure or FuNction.
 If the specified name is recognised then LOOKUP% returns the number of its entry in the name list.
 If the name is not recognised, then the value -7 is returned.